Session Legislative Assistant, House Democratic Caucus

 Location: Thurston County – Olympia, Washington

-Salary: $3880 monthly.
+Salary: $4052 monthly.
 This position is full-time, temporary, and exempt from civil service laws.
-Anticipated end date is April 24, 2023.
+Anticipated begin date is Mid-December and end date is March 8, 2024.
 This position does not include benefits

 About The House of Representatives:

-The House of Representatives (House) comprises half of the Washington State Legislature and is made of 98 members, elected to serve two-year terms representing 49 legislative districts.
-The House employs 250 full-time year-round staff and 100 temporary session staff and interns.
-The Legislature meets annually beginning on the second Monday in January in the Capitol Building in Olympia.
+The House of Representatives (House) comprises half of the Washington State Legislature and is made up of 98 members elected to serve two-year terms, representing 49 legislative districts.
+The House employs approximately 240 full-time year-round staff and 100 temporary session staff and interns.
+Staff workgroups include, nonpartisan staff, Democratic Caucus staff and Republican Caucus staff.
+The Legislature meets annually on the second Monday in January in the Capitol Building in Olympia.
 Regular legislative sessions take place January through March in even-numbered years and January through April in odd-numbered years.
 Special legislative sessions occur as needed.

 Our workplace is on the beautiful Capitol Campus in Olympia.
 The 486-acre campus includes the Legislative Building and other historic structures, as well as popular parks and trails with views of Capitol Lake, Budd Inlet, and the Olympic Mountains.